landrewwray/landrewwray.github.io/_posts/2024-02-01-Chatbot-of-Tomorrow-02.md

 # The Chatbot Architecture of Tomorrow – (2) Limits of Chatbot Cognition

-The <a href = "https://landrewwray.github.io/2024/01/31/Chatbot-of-Tomorrow-01.html" target = "_blank" rel = "noreferrer noopener">last post</a> looked at how chatbots work and what they can and can’t do.
+The <a href = "https://landrewwray.github.io/2024/01/31/Chatbot-of-Tomorrow-01.html" target = "_blank" rel = "noreferrer noopener">last post</a> looked at how chatbots work, as well as some of their strengths and weaknesses.
 This post will list out some of the specific architectural factors that define their limitations to illustrate key motivations behind the incoming generation of design innovations -- which will be the subject of the next and final post in this 3-part series.

 **1\.
 Each token (word part) gets the same amount of ‘thought’.**  If you ask a 50-layer model for a single-token answer to a question, it must come up with the answer within a single sweep through those 50 layers (or while reading your question).
 It cannot pause to think more about the problem.